numberZero/factorio-unrealistic-reactors/readme.md

 # Found a bug, issue or a missing feature?
 ---------------------------------------------------------------------------------------------------------------------------------------------
-Please report bugs or issues to our [mod discussion page](https://mods.factorio.com/mod/RealisticReactors/discussion) in accordance with [factorio bug report rules](https://forums.factorio.com/viewtopic.php?f=7&t=3638) or talk with us about the desired features.
+Please report bugs or issues to the [issue tracker](https://github.com/numberZero/factorio-unrealistic-reactors/issues).

 # Why are blueprints placed with missing combinator network connections?